Sydney-Informatics-Hub/hello-nextflow/docs/part2/01_salmon_idx.md

 This process is now directed to copy all output files into a `results/` directory.
 This saves having to specify the output directory in the script definition each process, or a tedious `mv salmon_index/ results/` step.

 Nextflow also handles whether the directory already exists or if it should be created.
+In the `00_index.sh` script you had to manually make a results directory with `mkdir -p "results`.

 More information and other modes can be found on [publishDir](https://www.nextflow.io/docs/latest/process.html#publishdir).

-> in the bash script you had to manually `mkdir -p "results`
+>

-## 2.1.3 Using Docker containers
+## 2.1.3 Using containers

 Nextflow recommends using containers to ensure reproducibility and portability of your workflow.
 Containers package all the software and dependencies needed